 All of that stress stacks up and it leaves the system stuck.
 When this happens, here are some action steps.
 First, is figuring out if your child is holding more stress than they could handle in all of its forms that got their nervous system stuck in this mode that doesn’t allow it to sleep.
 Step two is figuring out how to get it unstuck.

-When your kiddo is stuck, it means their central or autonomic nervous system is stuck in what’s called sympathetic, fight or flight mode.
-Now, this can be really good in the middle of a soccer game, Friday night football game, or at a cross country meet.
+When your kiddo is stuck, it means their central or autonomic nervous system is stuck in what’s called sympathetic, fight-or-flight mode.
+Now, this can be really good in the middle of a soccer game, a Friday night football game, or at a cross-country meet.
 The sympathetic system is a really rocking system when we need it.
-But we need this to let loose when it’s time to go to bed!
+But we need it to let loose when it’s time to go to bed!
 We’re not taking a test or running a race, we’re trying to get some sleep.
-Sympathetic is the opposite of what we want when we want to go to sleep.
+Sympathetic is the opposite of what we want when we are trying to fall asleep.

 Think of your child’s nervous system like a pendulum.
 Way on one side is this fight or flight, protective, go, go, go system.
 On the other side is your snoring system, you’re drooling and if someone hit you with a baseball bat you wouldn’t wake up because you’re getting such good sleep.
 For many of you parents that was called three decades ago.